 This is what a course created with iSpring Suite looks like:

-Check out our guide on how to create eLearning courses on your own, which is a recap of a series of live webinars with Michael Sheyahshe.
+Check out our guide on how to create online eLearning courses on your own, which is a recap of a series of live webinars with Michael Sheyahshe.

 Step 3.
 Deliver the Training Program

 Your eLearning courses can be informative and engaging, but they may still not work.
 The ability to deliver the content in a smart manner also speaks about the quality of training.
 So, this step is about how to share your courses.